 The National Institute of Science and Technology (NIST) has created a guideline for hard drive destruction using three levels of data destruction, or “sanitization.”
 This method makes it increasingly difficult for anyone to get the information that is or once was on the hard drive.

 1. Clear Data

 The first level of hard drive destruction is to make the information on the computer more difficult to recover using a program to erase all the data on the drive.
 The clear procedure should “consist of at least one pass of writes with a fixed data value, such as all zeros,” the NIST guidelines state.
 Multiple passes using more complex values can also be used to erase the data.

 2. Purging the Files

 Purging consists of performing a cryptographic erase, overwriting with all zeros, or a pseudorandom pattern.
 Then, using a degausser, hit the drive with a strong electromagnet.

 3. Hard Drive Destruction

 The NIST guideline on destroying hard drives suggests you to “shred, disintegrate, pulverize, or incinerate by burning the device in a licensed incinerator.”
 The goal is to completely obliterate the data and make the hard drive utterly useless.

 Should You Destroy Your Hard Drive by Yourself?

-you should no attempt the process of hard drive destruction on your own.
+No, you should no attempt the process of hard drive destruction on your own.
 It is far too dangerous without proper equipment, training, and experience.